YKawesome/SoCal-Mist-Website/README.md

   ```
 This command generates the production-ready files in the dist directory.
 ## Deployment
 The site is deployed to GitHub Pages.
-A common approach is to use the gh-pages package.
-Add these scripts to your package.json:
+The following scripts have been added to package.json.
   ```json
     "scripts": {
       "predeploy": "npm run build",
       "deploy": "gh-pages -d dist"
     }
   ```
-Then, deploy the site with:
+You can then deploy the site with:
   ```bash
     npm run deploy
   ```